mlflow/mlflow/docs/source/cli.rst

 Experiments
 -----------

-Sub-commands to enable creating and listing experiments.
+Subcommands to create and list experiments.

 Python Function
 ---------------

-Sub-commands to enable serving Python models or applying them for inference.
+Subcommands to serve Python models and apply them for inference.

 SageMaker
 ---------

-Various sub-commands to enable easy deployment on SageMaker.
+Subcommands to serve models on SageMaker.

-SciKit-Learn Models
+scikit-learn Models
 -------------------

-Various sub-commands for serving SciKit-Learn models or applying them for inference.
+Subcommands to serve scikit-learn models and apply them for inference.

 Run